-The Story of Five Centuries
+A Tale of Five Centuries

-The first written mention of one of the oldest buildings in Jicin, in historical sources called simply "Tower", was found in a document by Nicholas Trčka of Lipa issued on July 6, 1502.
-It was built on the embankment of the Kníže lake, and the flow of the river Cidlina supplied it with water.
-In 1543, the original wooden construction was rebuilt to its present renaissance style.
-The construction of the Tower was financed by a loan from the Wallenstein prince's chamber of 500 golden coins and provided material worth 148 golden coins and 40 kreutzers.
+The first written mention of the second oldest preserved building in Jičín (after the Church of St. Ignatius), in historical sources called simply "The Tower", is found in the charter of Mikuláš Trčka of Lípa issued on 6 July 1502.
+The Jičín Tower was built on the dam of the Kníže pond, above the flow of the Cidlina River, which fed it with water.
+In 1543 it was rebuilt by Vilém Trčka of Lípa and Veliš into its present renaissance form.
+For the construction of the tower, the princely chamber lent 500 zl. and materials worth 148 zl.
+40 kr.